grycap/ec3/README.rst

    id = provider ; type = EC2 ; username = <<Access Key ID>> ; password = <<Secret Access Key>>

 Replace ``<<Access Key ID>>`` and ``<<Secret Access Key>>`` by the corresponding values for the EC2 account where the cluster will be deployed.
-This file is the :ref:`authorization file <auth-file>`, and can have more than one credentials.
+This file is the `authorization file`, and can have more than one credentials.

 The next command deploys a cluster based on `Ubuntu`_ images with `TORQUE`_::